 6. University of California, San Diego – San Diego, California

 A roughly 15-minute walk down Torrey Pines Scenic Drive takes students from the University of California, San Diego’s (UCSD) North Campus in La Jolla to Black’s Beach – one of Southern California’s best surf spots.
 Strong waves are channeled toward the shoreline via a submarine canyon, making Black’s particularly appealing to experienced surfers.
 The school itself describes the beach as “beautiful” – although it does additionally warn students about potentially dangerous rip tides there that make it unsuitable for untrained swimmers.
 Black’s Beach is, aside from this, the go-to location for the UCSD surf team, in particular for its start-of-season tryouts.
 The beach also hosted a California-wide college surf competition in the past.

 Perched beside beautiful John Brewers Bay, the University of the Virgin Islands’ campus on the island of St. Thomas offers not only a broad range of academic pursuits but also an idyllic Caribbean setting.
 Indeed, after class students have the chance to relax on Brewers Bay Beach, which forms part of the campus’ grounds near the town of Charlotte Amalie.
 The beach is popular among both undergrads and local families, who can splash around in its shallow waters or bask in the sun on its pristine white sands.
 Snorkeling is an option here, too, and the sunsets are nothing short of spectacular.

 Not only do students at Grenada’s St. George’s University benefit from an ultramodern campus with first-class facilities, but they can also bask in the pristine surroundings of the Caribbean’s “Spice Island.”
 The school’s True Blue Campus is located in Grenada’s southwest corner beside a crescent-shaped cove, and the campus’ name should give a fair clue as to the stunning hue of the Caribbean Sea waters adjacent.
-The cove’s beach comes complete with a jetty and clusters of small motorboats and is no doubt an ideal place for students to relax at before, between or after classes.
+The cove’s beach comes complete with a jetty and clusters of small motorboats and is no doubt an ideal place for students to relax before, between, or after classes.
 More adventurous enrollees can even partake in a spot of scuba diving around the island’s many reefs.